-Dry January is a global phenomenon that inspires millions of people to stop drinking alcohol for a month.
-For some, it’s a chance to reset and reflect while prioritising their health and well-being.
+For some, Dry January is a chance to reset and reflect while prioritising their health and well-being.
 For others, however, it can be a real challenge and a test of willpower.

-Whether you take part every year or are choosing to give it a go for the first time in 2025, staying alcohol-free for January can be difficult.
+Whether you take part every year or you’ve chosen to give it a go for the first time in 2026, staying alcohol-free for January can be difficult.

-We’ve got your back through and pulled together everything you need to know to help you get through Dry January with confidence.
-So, keep reading for alcohol-free month tips, strategies for success and insights into the long-term benefits of saying no to alcohol for just one month.
+In this article, you’ll find everything you need to know to help you get through Dry January with confidence, with alcohol-free month tips, strategies for success and insights into the long-term benefits of saying no to alcohol for just one month.

 Why Take Part in Dry January?